jmdonnell43/CSC-4200-Assignment1/README.md

    make build
    ```

-This will create a virtual environment and install the required dependencies (PyCryptodome).
+This will install the necessary dependencies (PyCryptodome) and create a virtual environment.

 ## Encryption Details

-This implementation uses two layers of encryption:
+Two encryption layers are used in this implementation:

-1. **SSL/TLS Encryption** - Secures the TCP connection itself
+1. **SSL/TLS Encryption** - Protects the actual TCP connection
-2. **AES-256-CBC Encryption** - Encrypts each individual message
+2. **AES-256-CBC Encryption** - Encrypts every single message

-The AES encryption process:
-- Generates a random Initialization Vector (IV) for each message
-- Pads the message to the appropriate block size
-- Encrypts the message using AES-256 in CBC mode
-- Combines the IV with the ciphertext and encodes to base64 for transmission
+The steps involved in AES encryption are as follows: - Creates a random Initialization Vector (IV) for every message - Pads the message to the proper block size - Encrypts the message using AES-256 in CBC mode - Combines the IV with the ciphertext and encodes to base64 for transmission

-This dual-layer approach provides enhanced security for your communication.
+Your communication is more securely protected with this dual-layer method.

 ## Usage